Llontaco/Llontaco/README.md

 📝 I have a strong interest in Big Data, Data Pipelines, and Cloud Data Architecture
 🔭 Working on building scalable ETL pipelines and data warehousing solutions
 🌱 Learning about Data Lake architectures, Real-Time Data Processing, and Distributed Systems
-⚙️ Main tools & tech: SQL, Python, Spark, Hadoop, Airflow, Kafka, AWS, Azure Data Services
+⚙️ Main tools & tech: SQL, Python, JS
 🚩 Interested in building robust data infrastructures and enabling Data-Driven applications
 🤝 I’m currently open for: <b>An Internship</b> or a new <b>job opportunity</b>.
 This is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
 </pre>